 The drainage hole: a super important detail

-Flowering and fertilization of cacti
+Flowering and fertilizing cacti

 List of cactus species tolerant between -20C and -35C (Zone 5a / 5b)